smaremanda/add-in-docs/powerpoint/office-mix/configuring-and-editing-labsjs-labs-for-office-mix.md

 });
 ```

-Use the  **getConfiguration** and **setConfiguration** methods on[Labs.LabEditor](../powerpoint/office-mix/reference/labs.labeditor.md) to store the configuration for a given lab.
+Use the  **getConfiguration** and **setConfiguration** methods on [Labs.LabEditor](../powerpoint/office-mix/reference/labs.labeditor.md) to store the configuration for a given lab.
 The configuration ([Labs.Core.IConfiguration](../powerpoint/office-mix/reference/labs.core.iconfiguration.md)) indicates to Office Mix what data will be collected and processed by the lab.
 A configuration contains general information about a lab, including the name, version, and other configuration options.
 The most important part of the configuration is the definition of the lab components.

 The following code shows how to set and get a configuration.
 To set a configuration, simply create the configuration object, and then call the  **setConfiguration** method.
 To then retrieve the configuration, you call the **getConfiguration** method on the lab editor object.